 The WSSCC Community

-The WSSCC community is a diverse group of professionals around the world who work actively on behalf of the 2.5 billion people without access to safe sanitation and hygiene and the 1 billion of them who must resort to open defecation.
+The WSSCC community is a diverse group of professionals around the world who work actively on behalf of the 2.3 billion people without access to safe sanitation and hygiene and the 892 million of them who must resort to open defecation.
 In addition to our members in 141 countries, and many partner organizations, the WSSCC community includes staff based in Geneva, volunteer National Coordinators, Global Sanitation Fund programme managers, a democratically elected Steering Committee and bi-lateral donor partners: